pendanyeh/Docker/README.md

 * Running scripts and installing packages

-✅ 2.
+### ✅ 2.
 Operating Systems & Virtualization Concepts
-Understand how traditional applications run on OSes
+* Understand how traditional applications run on OSes

-Know what virtual machines are (optional but useful)
+* Know what virtual machines are (optional but useful)

-Learn the difference between VMs vs Containers
+* Learn the difference between VMs vs Containers

-✅ 3.
+### ✅ 3.
 Networking Basics
-What are ports and IP addresses
+* What are ports and IP addresses

-What is localhost
+* What is localhost

-Basics of client-server communication (e.g., HTTP)
+* Basics of client-server communication (e.g., HTTP)

-✅ 4.
+### ✅ 4.
 Software Development & Deployment Basics
-Know what builds, environments, and dependencies are
+* Know what builds, environments, and dependencies are

-Familiarity with package managers (e.g., npm, pip, apt)
+* Familiarity with package managers (e.g., npm, pip, apt)

-Concept of an application stack (e.g., Node.js + MongoDB)
+* Concept of an application stack (e.g., Node.js + MongoDB)

-✅ 5.
+### ✅ 5.
 Understanding of Source Control (Git)
-You don’t need to be a Git expert, but you should:
+* You don’t need to be a Git expert, but you should:

-Know how to clone, commit, and push
+* Know how to clone, commit, and push

-Be able to manage basic branches
+* Be able to manage basic branches

-✅ 6.
+### ✅ 6.
 Familiarity with YAML & Configuration Files
-Docker and related tools (like Docker Compose or Kubernetes) rely heavily on configuration in YAML and .env files.
+* Docker and related tools (like Docker Compose or Kubernetes) rely heavily on configuration in YAML and .env files.

-✅ 7.
+### ✅ 7.
 Optional but Helpful: Linux Fundamentals
-Knowing basic file system layout (e.g., /etc, /usr, /var)
+* Knowing basic file system layout (e.g., /etc, /usr, /var)

-Managing permissions
+* Managing permissions

-Running services or daemons
+* Running services or daemons

-Once you're comfortable with these, start learning Docker with small projects—like containerizing a simple web app.
+* Once you're comfortable with these, start learning Docker with small projects—like containerizing a simple web app.

-With all that said, let's move on to the next lesson topic:
+### 🐳 Getting Started with Docker:

+🔹 1.
+What is Docker?
+Docker is a containerization tool that packages applications and their dependencies into containers.
+Containers are lightweight, fast, and portable across environments—ideal for DevOps.

+🔹 2.
+Why Use Docker?
+Works the same on any system (dev, staging, prod)

+Fast startup, isolated environments

+Easy to scale and integrate with cloud and CI/CD

+🔹 3.
+Install Docker
+Windows/macOS: Install Docker Desktop from https://www.docker.com/products/docker-desktop

+Linux: Use your distro's package manager

+bash
+Copy
+Edit
+sudo apt install docker.io
+sudo systemctl start docker
+sudo systemctl enable docker
+✅ Verify with:

+bash
+Copy
+Edit
+docker --version
+docker run hello-world
+🔹 4.
+Docker Basics
+Command	Description
+docker ps	List running containers docker images	List local images docker pull	Download image from Docker Hub docker run	Start container docker stop	Stop container

+Example:

+bash
+Copy
+Edit
+docker run -d -p 80:80 nginx
+This runs NGINX in the background and maps port 80.

+🔹 5.
+Dockerfile: Build Your Own Image
+Create a file called Dockerfile:

+Dockerfile
+Copy
+Edit
+FROM python:3.10
+COPY . /app
+WORKDIR /app
+RUN pip install -r requirements.txt
+CMD ["python", "app.py"]
+Then build and run:

+bash
+Copy
+Edit
+docker build -t my-python-app . docker run -p 5000:5000 my-python-app
+🔹 6.
+Docker Compose (Optional Next Step)
+Use Compose for multi-container apps:

+yaml
+Copy
+Edit
+version: '3'
+services:
+  web:
+    build: .
+    ports:
+      - "5000:5000"
+  db:
+    image: postgres
+Run it:

+bash
+Copy
+Edit
+docker-compose up
+✅ Next Steps
+Learn about volumes (persistent data)

+Explore networks (inter-container communication)

+Push your images to Docker Hub

 ## What is a container?